-Business Experience Ms. Ingram was the Global Chairman of Wunderman Thompson, an international global advertising agency until the end of 2020.
+Business Experience: Ms. Ingram was Global Chairman of Wunderman Thompson, an international global advertising agency.
 Ms. Ingram held previous roles at WPP plc, a media conglomerate, including Global Chief Executive Officer of J. Walter Thompson, Grey UK's Group Chief Executive Officer, Global Leader on their Procter & Gamble account, as well as roles at WPP's wholly owned data investment division, Kantar.
 Prior to joining WPP plc, Ms. Ingram was Chief Executive Officer of McCann Worldgroup in London and Chief Executive Officer of Saatchi & Saatchi's London office.
 Ms. Ingram previously served as a non-executive director of London Stock Exchange-listed companies Sage Group plc and Serco Group plc.
 She is a Trustee of Save the Children International (UK) and was awarded an OBE (Officer of the Most Excellent Order of the British Empire) for her services to tourism through her work as Chairman of Visit London.
-Ms. Ingram serves on the Board of Directors of Intertek plc and Marks & Spencer plc, a British multi-national retailer.
+Ms. Ingram serves on the Board of Directors of Intertek plc, Marks & Spencer plc and Reckitt Benckiser Group plc.

-Qualifications We believe Ms. Ingram's qualifications to serve on our Board of Directors include her significant leadership experience in leading client-focused, global businesses, particularly internationally, and her corporate governance experience from other board service.
+Qualifications: We believe Ms. Ingram's qualifications to serve on our Board of Directors include her significant leadership experience in leading client-focused, global businesses, particularly internationally, her experience with data analytics, and her corporate governance and ESG experience from serving as a director on other public company boards.